 The Scottish Women’s Rights Centre (SWRC) was launched on 22 April 2015 to ensure that women in Scotland who have or are experiencing gender based violence are able to access timely and appropriate legal advice and information.

-Women will be able to call the new centre’s helpline for legal information and advice on any aspect of gender based violence.
+Women are able to call the centre’s helpline for legal information and advice on any aspect of gender based violence.

-The Centre is a partnership project between Rape Crisis Scotland, the University of Strathclyde and the Legal Services Agency, with the helpline staffed by volunteers from the University of Strathclyde Law Clinic.
+The Centre is a partnership project between Rape Crisis Scotland, the University of Strathclyde Law Clinic and Just Right Scotland.
+Volunteers from the University of Strathclyde Law Clinic assist solicitors with the staffing the helplines as well as case-work and administrative support.

 Rape Crisis Scotland spokeswoman Sandy Brindley said: